techidaily/site-facebook/source/_posts/avoiding-the-invisible-barriers-shadowban-in-digital-realms.md

  Some users have claimed that X (formerly Twitter) had shadowbanned them.
 The claims began in 2016, with accusations that Twitter was shadowbanning people that supported the Republican Party in the US.

- However, the situation escalated in 2018, after[Vice News](https://news.vice.com/en%5Fus/article/43paqq/twitter-is-shadow-banning-prominent-republicans-like-the-rnc-chair-and-trump-jrs-spokesman) claimed that Twitter was shadowbanning prominent Republican politicians, which was soon followed by a tweet from the then-President of the US, Donald Trump.
+ However, the situation escalated in 2018, after [Vice News](https://news.vice.com/en%5Fus/article/43paqq/twitter-is-shadow-banning-prominent-republicans-like-the-rnc-chair-and-trump-jrs-spokesman) claimed that Twitter was shadowbanning prominent Republican politicians, which was soon followed by a tweet from the then-President of the US, Donald Trump.

- Twitter was quick to respond, and while Vice News said that Twitter had "fixed" the shadowbans, Twitter claimed in a[blog post](https://blog.twitter.com/official/en%5Fus/topics/company/2018/Setting-the-record-straight-on-shadow-banning.html) that they have never actually used the practice.
+ Twitter was quick to respond, and while Vice News said that Twitter had "fixed" the shadowbans, Twitter claimed in a [blog post](https://blog.twitter.com/official/en%5Fus/topics/company/2018/Setting-the-record-straight-on-shadow-banning.html) that they have never actually used the practice.
 The blog post said that Twitter instead used ranking, which ranked tweets from "bad-faith actors".

  Apparently, Twitter determines these according to several factors which have to do with the authenticity of the account, and how the one uses the account.